Download

 • Getting frustrated by problem difficulty (this is good — it means the current level is too easy)

-When to consider a structured program: If your child has plateaued at the AMC 10 level after 12+ months of consistent practice, or is targeting AIME qualification within a defined timeline, structured coaching or a guided platform accelerates progress significantly.
+When to consider a structured program: If your child has plateaued at the AMC 10 level after 12 or more months of consistent practice, or is targeting AIME qualification within a defined timeline, then structured coaching or a guided platform can accelerate progress significantly.

 Start Your Free Math Olympiad Training Today